-The ACLU-NC and its legal arm maintain seven permanent staff positions: Executive Director, Legal Director, Policy Director, Communications Director, Staff Attorney, Paralegal, and Program Associate.
+The ACLU-NC and its legal arm maintain seven permanent staff positions: Executive Director, Legal Director, Policy Director, Communications Director, Staff Attorney, Director of Operations, and Paralegal.
 To view a brief bio on our current staff members, please select one of their images below:

 NOTE: CHAPTERS CANNOT PROVIDE LEGAL ASSISTANCE TO INDIVIDUALS.
 If you are seeking legal assistance, please call 919-834-3466 or fill out this online form.

 ACLU of Wake County:

 - Chapter President: Gigi Gardner